 - Preset Name: This field identifies the name of the current preset.
-Users can rename the default preset name in the Edit Preset menu. - Output Power: Sets the output power level (in W).
+This is a user-editable field. - Preset ID: This field identifies the number of the preset.
+Users cannot edit this field. - Output Power: Sets the output power level (in W).
 Use the up and down arrows or enter the numerical value to adjust the power level.
-Output power limits are a function of the transmitter mode of operation (see Section 1.1 of the Installation Manual for RF output power ratings for this transmitter). - Frequency: Set value.
+Output power limits are a function of the transmitter mode of operation (see Forward Power on page 2.2.110 for RF output power ratings for this transmitter). - Frequency: Set value.
 Valid frequencies are between 87.50 and 108.00 MHz. - Mode: Set the overall transmission mode.
-Available options are: - FM: an analog only mode, transmits a carrier, frequency modulated with audio.
+Available options are: - FM: an analog only mode, transmits a carrier signal that is frequency modulated with audio.